felthamf/hashtag-subject-headings/README.md

-# Instasubjectheadings
+# insta-subject-headings
-A small tool to compare Library of Congress Subject Headings with Instagram hash tags.
+A way to compare Library of Congress Subject Headings with Instagram hash tags.